MotusWTS/motusClient/inst/doc/upstream_api.md

      yet.
 In that case, `ant` is ignored.

    - the returned object has these array fields:
-     - batchID; integer; same as passed parameter
+     - batchID: integer; same as passed parameter
-     - hourBin; double; floor(timestamp / 3600) for pulses represented by this bin
+     - hourBin: double; floor(timestamp / 3600) for pulses represented by this bin
-     - ant; integer; antenna number
+     - ant: integer; antenna number
-     - count integer; number of pulses on this antenna during this hourBin
+     - count: integer; number of pulses on this antenna during this hourBin

 Paging for this query is achieved by using the last returned values of `ant` and `hourBin` as `ant` and `hourBin` on subsequent calls.
 When